kambria-platform/capsule-core-js/README.md

 ## Watch changes of account info

-After received a `provider`.
+After received a `provider` instance.
 You can watch account info if any changes by `watch` function.

 ```
 provider.watch().then(watcher => {